GallowayLabMIT/protocols/docs/protocols/tc/tc-basics/TC_basics.rst

    - Replace the old bottle with a new bottle (there are extras under the sink).
 Add some (~100 mL) bleach to the new bottle.
    - Add bleach to the old bottle if necessary, and wait at least 20 min for the waste to be decontaminated.
 Then pour the liquid down the sink and rinse out the bottle.

-4. Optional: For ease of cleaning, place a clear trash bag or other disposable bag in the waste container.
+4. Optional: For ease of cleaning, place a clear trash bag or other disposable bag in the benchtop waste container.
 A trash bag is required for all BSL2+ work.

 .. note::
         - If you need to bring any extra materials (clean pipettes, pipette aids, markers, tube racks, etc) into the BSC, always spray down and clean with 70% ethanol.
-        - Ensure the blowers and vents are functional (laminar air flow run) by waiting for the BSC to say it is on.
+        - Ensure the blowers and vents are functional (laminar air flow running) by waiting for the BSC to say it is on.
 If the BSC alarm is going off the sash may be at the wrong height and must be adjusted.
         - Only bring items you need into the BSC.
 Having too many items in the BSC interrupts the laminar air flow and can cause contaminants to be introduced.
         - Do not place items on the BSC grill; this creates a gap in the air laminar flow.

-5. Check the media and cells before using the BSC---turbid media usually means that the culture is contaminated.
+5. Check the media and cells before using the BSC --- turbid media usually means that the culture is contaminated.
 If contamination is suspected, follow :ref:`the guidelines below <contamination>`.
 6. Bring any cells and reagents you are working with into the BSC.
 Spray down outside of all bottles and tissue culture plates with 70% ethanol, but be careful that no ethanol gets into the filter cap of T75 and T185 flasks.

+    .. note:: Plates coming directly from an incubator into a BSC do not need to be sprayed with ethanol.

 While in the BSC